sroscoe2/CSCE156-Lab04/readme.md

 -   Some state/behavior may be common to several classes–is there an opportunity to define an intermediate class?

--   If you need more guidance, consult the UML diagram below on one possible design.
+-   If you need more guidance, consult the UML diagram for one possible design.

 -   To check your work, a text file containing the expected output has